ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Made a lot of progress but lost it because of some issue with Brackets and Jekyll running at the same time.
 I learned that if I close the Terminal that is running "jekyll serve" before I save and close Brackets, Brackets won't save any of my changes.
 This is frustrating but I'm glad I figured it out.

 **Thoughts**: I am hoping to finish this basic portfolio soon and then get back to reading on Javascript.

+### Day 29: March 6th, 2017

+**Today's Progress**: Coded for 45 minutes.
+Worked on Portfolio.
+It's plain, like vanilla, but it's almost done for a basic website.

+**Thoughts**: I swear, Brackets has a mind of it's own.
+I edited a page, hit ctrl + s and then clicked save all and moved onto to the next page to edit and when I returned to the previous page, Brackets had erased my code.
+Whaddup with that???